Enabling Pro Forma Invoices

 Enabling Dunning Reminders for Pro Forma Invoices

 By default, pro forma invoices and deposit invoices are exempt from dunning processes.
-If your business, however, requires issuing reminders for pro forma invoices and deposit invoices, you must explicitly enable this option using the corresponding global setting
+If your business, however, requires issuing reminders for pro forma invoices or deposit invoices, you must explicitly enable this option using the corresponding global setting

 Allow Pro Forma / Deposit Dunnings.